 It is virtually impossible to not know what lemon juice is let alone what a lemon is.
 Lemons are sold everywhere.
 They are dirt cheap.
-They are all natural.
+They are all-natural.
 They are safe.
-And they are known to cure* stretch marks, freckles, pimples, amongst other things.
+And they are known to cure stretch marks, freckles, pimples, amongst other things.

 Facts and Myths About Effects of Lemon Juice on Stretch Marks

 Some women even go as far as saying that lemon juice can be used on stretch marks.
 This probably came to be because of how acidic lemon juice is.
 It can be used as a natural bleach that can break down any dirt or dead skin cell and lightens the affected area.

 Lemon Juice is also known for the amount of vitamin C that it also has antioxidants.
 Lemons are natural exfoliants and bleaching agents this shows how effective they can be on stretch marks that have a red color to them.
 Stretch marks can be embarrassing and can deter women from living their normal lives.

 They claim that the amount of acid will burn your skin off.
 This is actually a complete opposite.
-Citric acid is actually great on your skin since it breaks down scar tissue and fills in the depressed marks that stretch marks leave.
+Citric acid is actually great on your skin since it breaks down scar tissue and fills in the depressed marks that stretch marks left.
 It is also responsible for lessening the amount of skin discoloration.